TheCHead/nikku-no-gemu/content/posts/notepad/highlights23.md

 Below is a list of five games that left a deep impression on me in 2023, along with a few honorable mentions.

-The list is ordered chronologically, with no game being better or worse than the others; each game hits differently, but none missed the mark.
+The list is ordered chronologically, with no game being better or worse than the others; each one hits differently, but none missed the mark.
 It's worth noting that none of these games actually came out in 2023, as I rarely play games on release due to a large backlog.

 &nbsp;